-Unless the temperature is below Zero Degrees Fahrenheit or it is raining, recess will be held outside.
+Unless the "feels like" temperature is 12 Degrees below Fahrenheit, at or above 106 Degrees Fahrenheit, or raining, recess will be outside.
 Be sure your child is dressed appropriately as the season requires.
-Students should wear appropriate clothing for outdoor play.
 The children will have recess outside whenever possible and should dress accordingly (coats, mittens, boots, etc.).
 If a need arises, please contact the office for support of cold weather gear.

-During rainy or snowy seasons, students should have boots or a change of shoes to prevent tracking mud, snow, etc. into the building.
+During rainy or snowy seasons, students should have boots and a change of shoes to prevent tracking mud, snow, etc. into the building.
 Please label winter clothing items such as coats, hats, mittens/gloves, and boots with your child's name.
 Teachers will honor your request for your child to be excused from outdoor play for one day after a brief illness.
 If it is to be extended beyond one day, the family doctor's recommendation should accompany the request.